Fujifilm X20 vs Canon G7 X

-The Fujifilm X20 and the Canon PowerShot G7 X are two digital cameras that were revealed to the public, respectively, in January 2013 and September 2014.
-Both the X20 and the G7X are fixed lens compact cameras that are based on a 2/3 (X20) and an one-inch sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Canon provides 20 MP.
+The Fujifilm X20 and the Canon PowerShot G7 X are two digital cameras that were officially introduced, respectively, in January 2013 and September 2014.
+Both the X20 and the G7X are fixed lens compact cameras that are based on a 2/3 (X20) and an one-inch (G7X) sensor.
+The Fujifilm has a resolution of 12 megapixels, whereas the Canon provides 20 MP.

 The physical size and weight of the Fujifilm X20 and the Canon G7 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X20 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is notably smaller (25 percent) than the Fujifilm X20.
 Moreover, the G7X is markedly lighter (14 percent) than the X20.
 In this context, it is worth noting that neither the X20 nor the G7X are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.